 Plot: A deep-sea submersible—part of an international undersea observation program—has been attacked by a massive creature, previously thought to be extinct, and now lies disabled at the bottom of the deepest trench in the Pacific…with its crew trapped inside.
 With time running out, expert deep sea rescue diver Jonas Taylor (Jason Statham) is recruited by a visionary Chinese oceanographer (Winston Chao), against the wishes of his daughter Suyin (Li Bingbing), to save the crew—and the ocean itself—from this unstoppable threat: a pre-historic 75-foot-long shark known as the Megalodon.
 What no one could have imagined is that, years before, Taylor had encountered this same terrifying creature.
 Now, teamed with Suyin, he must confront his fears and risk his own life to save everyone trapped below.

-A few people (mostly Mike Eggers) have claimed that I have maybe been overly harsh with my criticism of the film so I waited until it was out on Blu-ray and watched it in the comfort of my own home with no outside distractions.
+A few people have claimed that I have maybe been overly harsh with my criticism of the film, so I waited until it was out on Blu-ray and watched it in the comfort of my own home with no outside distractions.

-This is not something I normally do as rarely does my opinion of a movie change that much but after my rewatch last night I figured it was time to grow up and write a proper review for the movie as I actually enjoyed it a lot more this time round.
+This is not something I normally do as rarely does my opinion of a movie change that much but after my rewatch last night I figured it was time to write a proper review for the movie as I actually enjoyed it a lot more this time round.

 As previously stated the novel from Steve Alten was a really enjoyable story with memorable characters, tension-filled scenes and a new unconventional hero in Jonas Taylor who becomes a paleontologist after witnessing a Megalodon attack.
 He is accused of being a coward after the attack as two of his comrades are killed but he is then institutionalized as people think he has had a mental breakdown.